 Cloud-based digital signage, on the other hand, is paid for on a monthly or annual subscription basis, so your upfront costs are much less.

-In summary, cloud-based digital signage software is easier and less expensive to set up, easier to maintain, and has more remote management capabilities.
+In summary, cloud-based digital signage software is easier and less expensive to set up, easier to maintain, and allows remote content management.
 If these are things you’re looking for in a solution, cloud-based is the way to go.